 The Number One Rule of Steam Mops

 Only water can be added to the tank, preferably distilled water.
 You will destroy your steam mop if you add cleaning solution.
 No essential oils!

 When you introduce a cleaning solution to the water and then evaporate the water (as steam), you are left with a residue of all the chemicals inside the cleaning solution that didn’t make its way out with the steam.
-Eventually, the residual chemicals will burn like if you left a pot of water on the stove top and dumped sugar into it and let the water boil off.
+Eventually, the residual chemicals will burn as if you left a pot of water on the stovetop and dumped sugar into it and let the water boil off.

 Bissell also sells demineralized water that will work with any steam mop, but you’ll find it’s probably cheaper to buy plain old distilled water locally.

 Steam mops are even more straightforward than spin mops in that the only extra function they perform is producing steam.
 One advantage to steam mops is that they don’t leave behind much water on your floor, so you don’t have to worry about waiting for it to dry or tracking dirty footprints.
 You can even control how much steam is released to fit your needs.